1. Blog

 • different regulations may apply depending on the route

-Final verdict: AirHelp vs Flightright in 2025
+Final verdict: AirHelp vs Flightright

-• more passengers helped overall
+• Millions of passengers helped worldwide

-• smoother, tech-driven customer experience
+• A smooth, confidence-inspiring customer experience

 Bottom line

-Now you know who’s best placed to handle your compensation, why not see how much you’re owed today.
+If you've been affected by a delayed or cancelled flight, why not see how much you’re owed today.
 Feel free to share this page with anyone who might need a helping hand.

 Share it with your friends!